Learning and Selfconfirming Equilibria in Network Games: Local externalities

-Of course, the limit of the trajectory may or may not be a Nash equilibrium.
-Let us now consider a best response dynamics.
-This generates trajectories that---by construction---are consistent with adaptive learning.
-With this, we prove convergence (under reasonable assumptions), hence convergence to an SCE.

-To ease the analysis we consider best reply dynamics for shallow conjectures.
-For each period $t\in \mathbb{N}$ and each agent $i\in I$, $ a_{i,t}=r\left( \hat{x}_{i,t}\right) $ is the best reply to $\hat{x}_{i,t}$.
+To ease the analysis we consider conjectural best-reply paths for shallow conjectures.
+For each network $\mathbf{Z}$, each period $t\in \mathbb{N}$, and each agent $i\in I$, $a_{i,t}=r_{i}\left( \hat{x}_{i,t}\right) $ is the best reply to $\hat{x}_{i,t}$.
 After actions are chosen, given the feedback received, agents update their conjectures.
-If conjectures are confirmed then an agent keeps past conjecture, otherwise she updates using as new conjecture the conjecture that would have been correct in the past period.
-In details,
+If conjectures are confirmed then an agent keeps her previous conjecture, otherwise she updates it using as new conjecture the one that would have been correct in the previous period.
+Thus,